jonathanalgar/smarteditor-ghclient/README.md

 Containerized GitHub action for interacting with the [activator](https://github.com/jonathanalgar/activator) service.

 On a trigger comment in a pull request, the action sends the text of a supported file in a request to the [activator](https://github.com/jonathanalgar/activator) service for transformation.
-It then takes a response from the service, formats accordingly, and posts in-line suggestions or a block comment.
+It then takes a response from the service, formats it, and posts in-line suggestions or a block comment.

  ## Usage